-IF MAMA AIN'T HAPPY, NOBODY'S HAPPY (Niederlande 2014, Mae De Jong, Student Award).
+IF MAMA AIN'T HAPPY, NOBODY'S HAPPY (Netherlands 2014, Mae De Jong, Student Award).
 “If you want to make a film about independent women, shouldn’t you make one about our family?”
 That is, four generations of women, three of which have managed without men.
 Tradition?
 Heredity?
 The daughter scrutinises her life.
 Is her destiny predetermined by her great-grandmother, grandmother and mother?

-THE DOG (USA 2014, Allison Berg and Mr. Frank Keraudren, DOK.panorama).
+THE DOG (United States 2014, Allison Berg and Mr. Frank Keraudren, DOK.panorama).
 The feature film, DOG DAY AFTERNOON, starring Al Pacino is based on the true story of John Wojtowicz.
 In 1972 John robbed a bank in Brooklyn so he could pay for his transsexual partner’s gender reassignment… Through archive material and candid interviews, this spectacular story is told once more.

-THE TIMES OF HARVEY MILK (USA 1984, Robert Epstein, DOK.special).
+THE TIMES OF HARVEY MILK (United States 1984, Robert Epstein, DOK.special).
 "You gotta give ’em hope!”
 Harvey Milk’s election speech is legendary.
 He was involved in the US Civil Rights movement as a gay martyr.
 Robert Epstein’s in depth portrait conjures up the spirit of the 1970s, when the private was also always very political.